 - Should the group exemption mechanism be retained;

-- Are the current procedures adequate to achieve the tax policy objectives of
+- Are the current procedures adequate to achieve the tax policy objectives of transparency, accountability and responsibility; and

 - Can current procedures be revised to enhance tax policy objectives?